lightning-js/blits/docs/essentials/displaying_text.md

   "charset": "0123456789éåaü"
 }
 ```
-With the configuration above, only numbers and the specified letters with accents will be generated (i.e. the default characterset is overwritten).
+With the configuration above, only numbers and the specified letters with accents will be generated (i.e. the default character set is overwritten).

 > Please note that only special characters and accents that are part of the original font can be added to the generated font atlas.
 Other characters will show up as a `?`.